 While books can be easily (albeit expensively) swapped with tablets or e-readers, other staple school prints such as stickers and vinyl banners simply have no practical digital equivalents.
 When equivalents exist, they tend to be impractical and costly for what they do.
 Outdoor digital screens for example, tend to be expensive and prone to deterioration from the elements.
 On the other hand, banners and posters can do the same job with no power or active maintenance required, and at a tiny fraction of the cost.

 When it comes to deeper learning, digital cannot replace print.

 This holds true for both books and other print materials.
 Multiple studies over the past decade have shown that when it comes to information retention, print remains the better medium.
-We touched on this in Millennials and Print: A Winning Combination.
 More studies have come to support this conclusion since then.